Frightmare (1974 film)

-Frightmare (also known as Cover Up and Once Upon a Frightmare) is a 1974 British horror film directed and produced by Pete Walker, written by David McGillivray and starring Rupert Davies and Sheila Keith.
+Frightmare (also known as Cover Up and Once Upon a Frightmare) is a 1974 British horror slasher film directed and produced by Pete Walker, written by David McGillivray and starring Rupert Davies and Sheila Keith.
 The story focuses around Dorothy and Edmund Yates, who have recently been released from a mental asylum, and is one of Pete Walker's most notable films.